 - A restored 1940's motel, The Woodstock Inn on the Millstream at 38 Tannery Brook Road stands by a classic Catskills swimming hole, perfect for cooling off.
 Continental breakfast is served in a small sun room.
 On the day we visited, a group of musicians rehearsing for that night's in-town gig filled the air with gentle sounds.
 Check Guest Reviews & Prices for The Woodstock Inn on the Millstream on TripAdvisor

 - Located at 73 Tinker Street (Woodstock's main thoroughfare) for more than 50 years, Twin Gables is a guest home -- a private home with extra baths and bedrooms.
-Nine bedrooms are maintained for visitors.
+Nine bedrooms, decorated with period furnishings and original art, are maintained for visitors.
 Kids are accommodated at the owners' discretion.

 - You'll need a car to reach 10-room Hotel Dylan, the newest digs in town.
 This former motel, upgraded to resemble a hipster-minimalist haven, is located right on busy Route 28, so you'll have to go into town to catch the country feeling.
 Or roll out of bed for a Mexican meal, just steps away at Santa Fe Woodstock, which the locals seem to like.
 Check Guest Reviews & Prices for Hotel Dylan on TripAdvisor